bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

             - Not really.
             - Bad thing: both parties can make their thread initial state _anything_ and this could let them steal from the hub's channel balance on the receiver side (if hub has more deposited in the receiver channel than the sender has deposited in their channel)
             - This is unlikely to happen since the hub _shouldn't_ sign a thread open update with a 0x0 root hash
-    - TODO REDALERT: Remove (threadRoot != bytes(0x0)) if statement.
-If the root is 0x0 with open threads it SHOULD FAIL.
+    - TODO Should we keep this or find another way to avoid checking root hash for thread updates?

 #### _isContained